davidjnelson/angular-accordion/README.md

 angular-accordion
 =================

-An angular accordion which auto stretches to its container height and width while debouncing height recalculation on resize.
+An angular accordion directive which auto stretches to its container height and width while debouncing height recalculation on resize.
 Works in modern browsers and IE9+.

 Usage: